Updated February 18, 2021

 Group Video Chat While Working

-Even though video chats are most often associated with important events like meetings, there’s no reason why you can’t start them up just because.
+Even though video chats are most often associated with important events, there's no reason why you can't start them up just for a weekly check-in.
 Set up a video chat with your teammates where you all just work together in silence (and the occasional chit-chat).
 This simulates the office environment and is a great way to connect and boost morale when you need a break from being alone.

 Use Communications Apps

-Besides email and video chat, there are plenty of communication apps for you and your team to use while working remotely.
+Besides email and video chat, you and your team can use plenty of communication apps while working remotely.
 Slack, Hive, and Twist are just a few big names that are great platforms for professional and casual communication.
-Like previously mentioned, you need to get out of the mindset of only reaching out for work-related issues.
+As previously mentioned, you need to get out of the mindset of only reaching out for work-related issues.
 While this is obviously a priority, if you want to stay social while working remotely, you need to make casual conversation throughout the day as well.